ostis-ai/sc-machine/docs/sc-tools/sc_builder.md

 Required options:
   --input|-i                              Provide a path to directory with knowledge base sources (.scs, .gwf) or to <repo-name>.path file.
-                                          This file can contain knowledge base directories (or sources) that should/shouldn't be translated to binaries.
+                                          This file contains knowledge base directories (or sources) that should/shouldn't be translated to binaries.
   --output|-o                             Provide a path to directory where the knowledge base binaries will be generated.

 Options: